1. What is OAT’s mission?

 - Flexible pricing models

 - Reduced acquisition / licensing cost leads to better TCO (total cost of ownership)

 4. Do we (as customers) own the content we create in TAO?

 Content is not covered by GPL-2, only changes to the code of the application itself.
 The items and tests you create using TAO are your property, custom interactions are considered content too and any data collected (e.g. candidate responses) and tools used to (externally) process this data are not covered by GPL-2 by default either.
 There is no requirement to release anything, unless you choose to of course.

 You can best compare it to MySQL; any data stored in this GPL-2 database is yours, any stored procedure you write to extend functionality is yours.
 Modify the code however and if you choose to release it it has to be under GPL-2 as well.

 Here’s a link to the general GPLv2 FAQ: https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.en.html

 5. How can customers deploy TAO-based assessments?

-The TAO e-Testing platform is freely available for everyone to download.
+The TAO Community Edition is available as a free download.
 To help our customers adapt TAO to their specific needs, we offer consulting, implementation, customization, hosting, and technical support services.
 These services are available through direct OAT-client engagements, or indirectly via our network of Authorized Partners.